Course Title: Contemporary Property Investment Planning

 Program Learning Outcomes (PLOs)

 In this course you will develop the following program learning outcomes:

-• Critically analyse, integrate and apply the specialist knowledge and technical skills required to address industry problems and/or business opportunities in property
+• Integrate and apply the specialist knowledge and technical skills required to address industry problems and/or business opportunities in property

 • Research and analyse theoretical knowledge and published data to address the diverse requirements of property stakeholders, formulating strategic business solutions for complex property projects